sitepress/markdown-rails/README.md

 # markdown-rails

+> **Note**
+> **Everything below will be implemented in 2.0.0.alpha1, which is not yet released.** This was written to get feedback about the Dev UX of this gem as the proof-of-concept is brought over from https://github.com/bradgessler/view-playground.

 This gem allows you to write static Rails views and partials using the [Markdown](http://daringfireball.net/projects/markdown/syntax) syntax.
 No more editing prose in HTML!

 It is a comprehensive Markdown library for Rails that addresses the following pain points: